 In high school, kids’ development really takes off.
 Just as with

 The difference in growth between boys and girls is very noticeable at this age.
 And there’s a big difference in physical milestones among individual kids, too.
-Boys are hitting the age at which they start to grow rapidly, while girls are just starting to slow down.
+Boys are hitting the age when they start to grow rapidly, while girls are just starting to slow down.

 By the end of high school, many girls are likely to have grown as tall as they’re going to be.
 Boys, on the other hand, often are still growing and gaining muscle strength.